The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Halo tracers

 \subsection{Red Giant Branch Stars}

-To construct a methodology for selecting red giant branch~(RGB) stars with the available photometry (\textit{g}, \textit{i}, and $K_s$ bands), we need to know where different evolutionary sequences lie in the $giK_s$ color-color diagram.
-To guide our selection we used data from the Sloan Extension for Galactic Understanding and Exploration 2 \citep[SEGUE,][]{segue}.
-This survey provides low-resolution spectra (R$\sim 1800$) for 118\,958 stars, prioritizing distant halo tracers such as BHBs, K giants and M giants.
-Additionally, SEGUE provides the derived fundamental parameters for each object, allowing for an unequivocal selection of RGB stars in the Kiel diagram shown in panel a) Figure \ref{fig:combined_vertical}.
+To select red giant branch (RGB) stars using \textit{g}, \textit{i}, and $K_s$ band photometry, we first identified evolutionary sequences in the $giK_s$ color-color diagram.
+Data from the Sloan Extension for Galactic Understanding and Exploration 2 \citep[SEGUE,][]{segue}, which provides low-resolution spectra (R$\sim 1800$) for 118,958 stars, was used to guide the selection.
+SEGUE prioritizes distant halo tracers such as BHBs, K giants, and M giants and provides derived fundamental parameters, enabling the clear selection of RGB stars in the Kiel diagram (Figure \ref{fig:combined_vertical}a).

-The SEGUE reference sample of RGB stars is defined to be all objects that fall within the polygon defined by the following points: $(T_{ \rm eff}, log(g)) $= (4923, 1.98), (4894, 1.87), (5039, 1.84), (5088, 1.88), (5216, 2.25), (5294, 2.48), (5317, 2.55), (5399, 2.81), (5418, 2.87), (5460, 3.02), (5467, 3.04), (5467, 3.06), (5451, 3.11), (5278, 3.14), and it is presented on Figure \ref{fig:combined_vertical}.a as the orange selection.
-The SEGUE RGB selection was chosen to prioritize low contamination at the expense of completeness, thus limiting to the center of the RGB locus shown in panel a) on Figure \ref{fig:combined_vertical}.
+We defined a reference sample to which we will refer to as the SEGUE RGB sample.
+These stars were selected according to their position in the Kiel's diagram to follow the center of the RGB locus, this was implemented by selecting sources within the polygon defined by the points: $(T_{ \rm eff}, log(g))$ = (4923, 1.98), (4894, 1.87), (5039, 1.84), (5088, 1.88), (5216, 2.25), (5294, 2.48), (5317, 2.55), (5399, 2.81), (5418, 2.87), (5460, 3.02), (5467, 3.04), (5467, 3.06), (5451, 3.11), (5278, 3.14), highlighted as the orange selection in Figure \ref{fig:combined_vertical}a.

-We crossmatch all SEGUE stars with \textit{g} and \textit{i} photometry from SDSS and $K_s$ photometry from the ninth data release of the UKIDSS Large Area Survey \citep{2013yCat.2319....0L}.
-This allows us to plot them in the giKs diagram shown on Figure \ref{fig:combined_vertical}.b to trace the spectroscopic sample of SEGUE RGB stars into the giKs diagram.
-We find that the majority of our SEGUE reference sample occupies a sequence in the giKs space, shown as orange dots on Figure \ref{fig:combined_vertical}.b.
+We crossmatched SEGUE stars with \textit{g}, \textit{i} photometry from SDSS and $K_s$ photometry from UKIDSS DR9 \citep{2013yCat.2319....0L}, enabling us to map them in the $giK_s$ diagram (Figure \ref{fig:combined_vertical}b).
+The SEGUE RGB sample forms a sequence in $giK_s$ space, shown as orange dots in Figure \ref{fig:combined_vertical}b.